RevenueHunt/docs/docs/how-to-guides/install-app.md

     To install the app:

-    1. Sign up for the standalone version of the **Shop Quiz: Product Recommendation Quiz** [here](https://admin.revenuehunt.com/register).
+    1. Sign up for the standalone version of the **RevenueHunt Product Recommendation Quiz** [here](https://admin.revenuehunt.com/register).
 All you need is an email and a password.
     2. Once registered, you can log in to your account [here](https://admin.revenuehunt.com/login).
     2. Add products and collections.
 Check how to do that [here](https://docs.revenuehunt.com/reference/dashboard/#success-checklist).
 You can access your in-app Product [Catalogue](https://admin.revenuehunt.com/catalogue) at all times.
     3. Follow the [Success Checklist](https://docs.revenuehunt.com/reference/dashboard/#success-checklist) to create and publish your quiz.